esheldon/wq/README.md

     wq sub -c bash
     wq sub -r "X:1" -c bash

-Note you can use tcsh if that is your login shell.
 In this scenario, your environment will be set up as normal.

 Placing limits on how many jobs you run or cores you use
 --------------------------------------------------------

 You can limit the number of jobs you can run at once, or the number of cores you use.
-For example, to limit it 25 jobs
+For example, to limit to 25 jobs

     wq limit "Njobs: 25"